Huixxi/TensorFlow2.0-for-Deep-Reinforcement-Learning/tutorial_blogs/Building_Rainbow_Step_by_Step_with_TensorFlow2.0.md

 ## 8>Noisy DQN
 ***Noisy DQN.***  Use stochastic network layers for exploration.
-By now, the exploration method we used are all e-greedy methods, but in some games such as Montezuma’s Revenge, where many actions must be executed to collect the first reward. the limitations of exploring using ?-greedy policies are clear.
+By now, the exploration method we used are all e-greedy methods, but in some games such as Montezuma’s Revenge, where many actions must be executed to collect the first reward. the limitations of exploring using e-greedy policies are clear.
 Noisy Nets propose a noisy linear layer that combines a deterministic and noisy stream.
 A normal linear layer with $p$ inputs and $q$ outputs, represented by:
 $$
 y = wx + b